Poll: Only 17% of Mass. voters can name their county sheriff

 “The decisions that sheriffs make every day impact a community even more broadly.
 So for example, the health of those inside jails affects community health broadly,” Rótolo said.
 “At the same time, some sheriffs have gone out of their way to volunteer their own resources to help federal deportation efforts.”

-The Beacon Research survey also found that residents are more likely to vote for a sheriff after learning about them -- from an initial 45 percent likelihood to 71 percent after receiving information.
+The Beacon Research survey also found that residents are more likely to vote for a sheriff after learning about them — from an initial 45% likelihood to 71% after receiving information.

 ACLU Massachusetts conducted a similar voter education campaign four years ago called “What a Difference a DA Makes.”
 That campaign, Rose said, showed that people largely did not know the role district attorneys play in the legal system.
 When voters did learn, they were more likely to vote for a preferred candidate, she said.

-In the 2018 primary election, Rose said, there was a 16 percent increase in ballots for DA cast in Middlesex County compared to 2016, a 35 percent increase in ballots cast for DA in Suffolk County, and a 123 percent increase in ballots cast for DA in Berkshire County.
+In the 2018 primary election, Rose said, there was a 16% increase in ballots for DA cast in Middlesex County compared to 2016, a 35% increase in ballots cast for DA in Suffolk County, and a 123% increase in ballots cast for DA in Berkshire County.

 “When voters are given a real choice on the ballot, and given information that they need about candidates’ records and positions, they will show up at the polls on Election Day and vote their values,” Rose said.

-Note: Editor’s note: {em}Kevin F. Coppinger is the sheriff of Essex County, which encompasses 34 municipalities.